buildthomas/ElectricArc/README.md

     Color3.new(0, 1, 0)
 )

+-- Make a blue one with 12 arcs (instead of default 6) with segments that are half as wide as normal: local arc4 = Arc.new(
+    Vector3.new(10, 10, 0),
+    Vector3.new(-10, 10, 0),
+    Color3.new(.5, .5, 1)       -- cyan
+    Color3.new(1, 1, 1),        -- top color (not important here)
+    12,                         -- number of arcs
+    0.5                         -- fatness multiplier (half of normal) )

 -- Change various properties while it is running: arc1:SetColor(Color3.new(1, 0, 0)) -- make it red
 arc1:SetRange(Vector3.new(20, 10, 0), Vector3.new(-20, 10, 0)) -- update points
 arc2:SetEnabled(false) -- toggle off temporarily
 arc3:SetCFrame(arc3:GetCFrame() + Vector3.new(0, 5, 0)) -- move up by 5 studs
+arc4:SetFatnessMultiplier(2) -- twice as fat as default now

 -- Cleanup arcs:
 arc1:Destroy()
 arc2:Destroy()
 arc3:Destroy()
+arc4:Destroy()
 ```

 # API Listing